inosh611/1st-E-come-Website-/README.md

   -----------------------------------------------------------DATABASE SQL FILE-------------------------------------------------------

-  DATABASE SQL file include above . you can see on folder its name is
+  DATABASE SQL file is include above  folder its name is DatabaseSQLfile. inside of this folder you can see sql file. import that sql file to your phpmyadmin.